buda-base/lds-pdi/README.md

 http://localhost:8080/ontology.{ext}
 ```

-where can be any of the supported mime types and file extensions shown below, "jsonld" excepted.
+where {ext} can be any of the supported mime types and file extensions shown below, "jsonld" excepted.

 # Json Context of lds-pdi
 ```